kent-rasmussen/azt/USAGE.md

 ## LIFT Database Requirements
 LIFT databases can be minimal or very complex.
 For the purposes of running A→Z+T, you just need the following:
 - citation or lexeme forms (tagged with your language code, of course)
+  - forms with spaces or other non-wordforming characters are ignored.
 - glosses or definitions in at least one language (again coded for gloss language)
 - part of speech indication:
   - stored in `sense/grammatical-info@[value]`